Ali Kaan Güneren

-Ali Kaan Güneren (born 8 April 2000) is a Turkish football player who plays as a midfielder for Ankaragücü.
+Ali Kaan Güneren (born 8 April 2000) is a Turkish football player who plays as a midfielder for TFF 1.
+Lig club Muğlaspor on loan from Iğdır F.K.

 Professional career

 A youth product of Amasyaspor, Amasya Belediyespor, Akhisarspor, Güneren signed his first professional contract with Akhisarspor in November 2018.
 He made his professional debut with Akhisarspor in a 0-0 Süper Lig tie with Konyaspor on 25 May 2019.
 He transferred to Ankaragücü on 21 January 2021.

 On 8 September 2022, Güneren joined Samsunspor on a season-long loan with an option to buy.

 International career

 Güneren made his debut for the Turkey U21s in a 1–0 2021 UEFA European Under-21 Championship qualification win over Andorra U21 on 9 September 2020.